 |Swimathon Foundation opens to applications

-Grants of between £300 and £2,500 are available for innovative and sustainable projects which will help more people participate in and enjoy swimming and to make swimming more accessible.
+Grants are available for innovative and sustainable projects which will help more people participate in and enjoy swimming and make swimming more accessible.

 To advance the education of children and young people under the age of 25 who live in the Parish of Rudbaxton, Pembrokeshire.
 The Fund will support young indivdiauls who reside in the Parish of Rudbaxton or community/voluntary groups and local charities either based in Rudbaxton or whose work directly benefits individuals under the age of 25 living in Rudbaxton.

 Full details of the scheme can be found here

 Check the Community Foundation in Wales' website for any recent programme announcements.